matuteiglesias/journal/content/Dev/2025-02-05_Enhanced_financial_data_processing_with_Python_fun.md

 **🕒 20:00–20:40**
 **🏷️ Labels**: Financial Functions, Python, Data Processing, Automation, Data Visualization
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the scalability and maintainability of financial data processing by unifying various functions into modular components.
+The session aimed to enhance the scalability and maintainability of financial [[data processing]] by unifying various functions into modular components.

 ### Key Activities
 - Developed `compute_transaction_series`, a new function to consolidate contributions and repayments into a single modular function for handling various financial flows.